BlockCarbon/market/README.md

         deploy_move_contract()
 ~~~

-This script provides a simple way to deploy a carbon offset smart contract using either Solidity or another non-EVM language by choice.
+This script provides a simple way to deploy a carbon offset smart contract using either Aiken or another validator language by choice.
 It requires the user to adjust the CLI command based on the specific environment and setup.

 [List of Community-built Developer Tools](https://www.essentialcardano.io/article/a-list-of-community-built-developer-tools-on-cardano)

 [Calling Endpoint via CLI](https://forum.cardano.org/t/how-can-i-call-endpoint-via-cardano-cli-transaction-build-command/111154)

-### Getting started with Mesh
+### Getting started with MeshJS
 To get started with Mesh, you need to install the latest version of Mesh with npm:

 ~~~